Table of Contents

 - Mutant crypt stem cells may clonally expand to form adenomas and carcinomas (Am J Pathol 2004;165:1489)

-- As explained by the two hit hypothesis, patients with a germline APC mutation develop adenomatous polyps when there is inactivation of the remaining normal APC allele
+- As explained by the 2 hit hypothesis, patients with a germline APC mutation develop adenomatous polyps when there is inactivation of the remaining normal APC allele

-- The abundance of adenomatous polyps results in the near certain development of colorectal adenocarcinoma
+- Abundance of adenomatous polyps results in the near certain development of colorectal adenocarcinoma

 Diagnosis